minozzi/minozzi.github.io/publications.md

 ### Peer-Reviewed Articles

-**An Experimental Comparison of AI-Enabled Semi-Structured Interviews and Fixed Surveys: Respondent Satisfaction, Response Patterns, Quality, and Representation.**
+**An Experimental Comparison of AI-Enabled Semi-Structured Interviews and Fixed Surveys: Respondent Satisfaction, Response Patterns, Quality, and Representation.**
 Austin, Amanda, Edward Hohe, Ryan Kennedy, Leib Litman, William Minozzi, and Laura Moses.
-*Public Opinion Quarterly.* Conditionally accepted.
+*Public Opinion Quarterly.* Accepted.

 **A Randomized Field Trial on Motives for Engaging with Elected Officials**
 Minozzi, William, Michael A. Neblo, and Andrew Leigh.
 2025.